|ABOUT IDSC||ADVISING||APPLYING TO IDSC||REQUIREMENTS|

 Applying to the IDSC Program is not the same as declaring any other major.
 In order to become an IDSC student you must:

-The process of applying takes time and effort on the student’s part, along with support from a faculty mentor.
-The most important requirement is writing an academic proposal for a plan of study.
+The process of applying takes time and effort on the student’s part.
+The most important requirement is developing an academic proposal for a plan of study and writing an application essay explaining why this major and the emphases chosen should be approved.
 We suggest that you take on this challenge through a number of smaller steps.